Families cruising out of Port Canaveral have plenty of options when it comes to accommodations before and after a cruise.

-Hotel area airports are normally not my family’s first choice but it sometimes makes sense when you have a late night arrival or early morning departure before or after a cruise.
+Hotel area airports are normally not my family’s first choice (too far from popular attractions) but it sometimes makes sense when you have a late night arrival or early morning departure before or after a cruise.

 If you’re looking for a family-friendly airport area hotel prior to or after your next Port Canaveral cruise, consider booking a room at Hyatt Regency Orlando International Airport.